Sampling with Mollified Interaction Energy Descent: Abstract

 \section{Abstract}

 Sampling from a target measure whose density is only known up to a normalization constant is a fundamental problem in computational statistics and machine learning.
 In this paper, we present a new optimization-based method for sampling called \emph{mollified interaction energy descent} (MIED).
 MIED minimizes a new class of energies on probability measures called \emph{mollified interaction energies} (MIEs).
 These energies rely on mollifier functions---smooth approximations of the Dirac delta originated from PDE theory.
-We show that as the mollifier approaches the Dirac delta, the MIE converges to the chi-square divergence with respect to the target measure and the gradient flow of the MIE agrees with that of the chi-square divergence.
+We show that as the mollifier approaches the Dirac delta, the MIE converges to the chi-square divergence with respect to the target measure and the minimizers of MIE converge to the target measure.
 Optimizing this energy with proper discretization yields a practical first-order particle-based algorithm for sampling in both unconstrained and constrained domains.
-We show experimentally that for unconstrained sampling problems our algorithm performs on par with existing particle-based algorithms like SVGD, while for constrained sampling problems our method readily incorporates constrained optimization techniques to handle more flexible constraints with strong performance compared to alternatives.
+We show experimentally that for unconstrained sampling problems, our algorithm performs on par with existing particle-based algorithms like SVGD, while for constrained sampling problems our method readily incorporates constrained optimization techniques to handle more flexible constraints with strong performance compared to alternatives.